 To have your students video productions to be considered for inclusion in the Putting America to Work collection, the following criteria must be met:

 - All Microdocs must directly correlate to an ACTE Sector sheet.
 Current Sector Sheets can be found online

 - There are many career pathways correlated with each sector.
-If you have questions on career pathways within sectors, please visit the Career Cluster site.

 - Microdocs are to be inspirational stories about individuals, learners, their teachers and/or the programs they study within.
 They are not to promote a specific school, Center or program.
 Other key elements that must be addressed in a Microdoc are: